PritRaj1/NonConvex-RUST/src/cma_es/CMA_ES.md

 CMA-ES is a stochastic, derivative-free optimization algorithm for difficult non-linear non-convex optimization problems in continuous domain.
 It is particularly well suited for ill-conditioned and non-separable problems.

+The eigen decomposition of the covariance matrix is computed using power iteration with Rayleigh quotient to improve convergence speed.
+Please note: this may not be the best method, (e.g. covariance matrix is symmetric so perhaps Lanczos iteration is better).
+LAPACK could also be used, but I wanted to learn about power iteration.

 ## Config example

 Fully-defined: